imanolympic/imanolympic/README.md

 - 🔭 My best languages are TypeScript and Python

-- ⚙️ I am currently an SDE intern @ Amazon Web Services
+- ⚙️ I am currently an SDE intern @ Mind & Match and have interned previously at AWS

 ## Languages: